-We used the multinomial theorem, so that the summation with the prime is performed over $k_1$, $k_2$ and $k_3$ ranging from $0$ to $n$ and with the constraint $k_1 + k_2 + k_3 = n$.
+We used the multinomial theorem, so that the summation with the prime is performed over $k_1$, $k_2$ and $k_3$ ranging from $0$ to $j$ and with the constraint $k_1 + k_2 + k_3 = j$.
 The expressions for the turning points change to

-The first contribution from $a$ to the integral \eqref{eq: quantization condition integral in model III} comes from setting $k_1 = n$ and $k_2 = k_3 = 0$.
-Its calculation is very similar to what was done in \eqref{eq: calculating the WKB integral - 2}, but the the order $1/m$ in the expression for $a$ now lefts a contribution of order $m^0$ in $m^{1-2n}F_{n;n,0,0}(a)$.
+The first contribution from $a$ to the integral \eqref{eq: quantization condition integral for VIV} comes from setting $k_1 = j$ and $k_2 = k_3 = 0$.
+Its calculation is very similar to what was done in \eqref{eq: calculating the WKB integral - 2}, but the the order $1/m$ in the expression for $a$ now leads to a contribution of order $m^0$ in $m^{1-2j}F_{j;j,0,0}(a)$.
 This smaller contribution, however, vanishes in the final summation.
 The result is

-A new contribution from $a$ is now present, it comes from $k_1 = n-1$, $k_2 = 1$ and $k_3 = 0$:
+A new contribution from $a$ is now present, it comes from $k_1 = j-1$, $k_2 = 1$ and $k_3 = 0$:

 The contribution from $b$ is $-π/2$, exactly the same as the one found in Eq.~\eqref{eq: calculating the WKB integral - 3}.
 Then, we write the quantization condition as